 How do I sign up for American Express Membership Rewards?

 Once you’ve been approved for an Amex credit card, you are automatically enrolled in the Membership Rewards program.
-Many cards provide a sign-up bonus or limited time offer just for signing up for the card!
+Many cards provide a welcome bonus or limited time offer once you are approved and meet the conditions.
 You begin to accumulate additional points as soon as you use your card.
 See the terms and conditions for each specific card for details regarding how to earn extra points on your daily purchases.

 Can I easily check my Membership Rewards account?